deepanshu-product/documentation/docs/camera-image-injection-on-real-devices.md

 ## Supported Camera APIs

 Below given is the list of Camera APIs which are supported by LambdaTest Image Injection tool.
-Please ensure that your app uses these APIs only to enable Image Injection.
+Please ensure that your app uses these APIs only to enable Video Injection.

 <Tabs className="docs__val">